gladiusio/gladius-controld/README.md

 ### **POST** - /api/p2p/state/verify

 #### Description
-Verifies a signature from `/api/p2p/state/sign`
+Verifies a signature from `/api/p2p/state/sign` and checks to see if that address is authorized for the pool.

 #### CURL